Tok Pisin: Tense and aspect

 Future is expressed through the word "bai" (< Eng. by and by):

 Tok Pisin: Nil nabaut bai i ros.

 English: "If you take just any nails that happen to be around, those will rust."

+Voice

+Tok Pisin lacks a passive voice; all verb phrases must have a subject.

 Development of Tok Pisin

 Tok Pisin developed out of regional dialects of the local inhabitants' languages and English, brought into the country when English speakers arrived.
 Four phases in Tok Pisin's development were laid out by Loreto Todd.